statamic/docs/content/collections/extending-docs/query-scopes-and-filters.md

 Any scope classes located within `app/Scopes` will be automatically registered.

-You may create a scope class by running `php please make:scope Featured`, which will give you a class with a few methods for you to implement, for example:
+You may create a scope class by running `php please make:scope YourScope`, which will give you a class with a few methods for you to implement, for example:

 ``` php
 <?php